gnuwho/packer-templates/README.md

 ## Prerequisites
 [Packer](https://packer.io) must be installed to use these templates.

-Any other software that the templates depend on: e.g. for templates using the `virtualbox-iso` provisioner, you must have [Virtualbox](https://www.virtualbox.iso) installed.
+Any other software that the templates depend on must also be installed: e.g. for templates using the `virtualbox-iso` provisioner, you must have [Virtualbox](https://www.virtualbox.iso) installed.

 ## Usage
 Copy the repository: